 Onconova has completed its phase III trial for the intravenous form of rigosertib in post-HMA higher-risk MDS patients in the US and Europe.
 Although there was no statistically significant improvement in survival period in primary outcome measures, the efficacy of the drug was confirmed in a subgroup analysis.
-In Japan, SymBio is conducting phase I clinical trials for both the IV (started in June 2012) and oral form (started in March 2013), with completion of both trials expected in 1H FY12/15.
+In Japan, SymBio has been conducting phase I clinical trials since June 2012.